John I. Thornycroft & Company: The yard at Woolston

 The construction of smaller boats did not move to Woolston, but to a new yard (Hampton Launch Works) on Platt's Eyot in the Thames at Hampton.
 The construction on Platt's Eyot included yachts and – during the two world wars – a large number of small vessels for the Royal Navy.
 The yachts included Enola (1928), Estrellita (1934) (now called Rake's Retreat), (1935), and Moonyeen (1937).
 The pre-war motor yacht Prunella may also have been built at Hampton.
 These four have survived and are now recorded on National Historic Ships' National Register.
+Four boat sheds on the site survived until 2021 when they were largely destroyed by fire.